python/cpython/Doc/library/mmap.rst

 For both the Unix and Windows versions of the constructor, *access* may be specified as an optional keyword parameter. *access* accepts one of three
 values: :const:`ACCESS_READ`, :const:`ACCESS_WRITE`, or :const:`ACCESS_COPY`
-to specify readonly, write-through or copy-on-write memory respectively.
+to specify read-only, write-through or copy-on-write memory respectively.
 *access* can be used on both Unix and Windows.
 If *access* is not specified, Windows mmap returns a write-through mapping.
 The initial memory values for all three access types are taken from the specified file.
 Assignment to an